cschwan/hep-mc/README.rst

     meson build
     cd build

 to generate the build files in the directory ``build`` and to enter it.
-Before you build anything you can select some options:
+Before you build you can select a few options:

 1. To enable building the examples, type ::